serverlesspolska/serverless-iam-test-helper/README.md

 You will get the **best results** when using that approach in projects that follow *hexagonal architecture*, so you can easily test in isolation parts (modules) of your application.
 Check out this [serverless-hexagonal-template](https://github.com/serverlesspolska/serverless-hexagonal-template) for Serverless Framework and an article describing [why and how to use it](https://dev.to/pzubkiewicz/testing-serverless-apps-has-never-been-easier-442m).

 # Benefits
+* Better security due to tailored IAM Roles
+* Tests are executed locally against **real** services in the AWS cloud
+* Works in your CI/CD pipeline
+* Easier & faster development
+* Easier modification of the project: IAM Role tests protect against *regression* bugs in case

 # Example
 Working example is included in the [serverless-hexagonal-template](https://github.com/serverlesspolska/serverless-hexagonal-template) project.
 Follow instruction on its website to deploy your own project.